skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

     1. Select **Next: Add cognitive search (Optional)**.

-        > **Note**: Azure Search validates your settings at each step.
+        > **Note**: Azure Cognitive Search validates your settings at each step.
 It can take a few minutes to complete validation and move to the next tab in the list.

 1. In the **Add cognitive search (optional)** tab, select **Skip to: Customize target index**.